Intiollo/KI-HUB-V2/README.md

         if C then
             local HRP = C.HumanoidRootPart
             -- Speed
-            if T.Speed then
+            if T then
-                C.Humanoid.WalkSpeed = SpeedVal
+                C.Humanoid.WalkSpeed = Speed
             else
                 C.Humanoid.WalkSpeed = 16
             end
             -- Push
-            if T.Push then
+            if T then
                 for _, plr in ipairs(game.Players:GetPlayers()) do
                     if plr ~= P and plr.Character and plr.Character:FindFirstChild("HumanoidRootPart") then
                         local TheirHRP = plr.Character.HumanoidRootPart